jecki/DHParser/Introduction.md

     LEERZEILE         = /\n[ \t]*(?=\n)/~
     ENDE              = !/./

-Now, without going into too much detail here, let me just explain a few basics of this formal description: The slashes `/` enclose ordinary regular expressions.
+Without going into too much detail here, let me just explain a few basics of this formal description: The slashes `/` enclose ordinary regular expressions.
 Thus, `NZ` for ("Neue Zeile", German for: "new line") is defined as `/\n/~` which is the newline-token `\n` in a regular expression, plus further horizontal